yasslab/weekend_fabrication/README.md

 ## 6. 参考文献

-This course was created through my experiences that include my study/work abroad, startup/development experiences, and the ideas from the following books/talks.
+This course was created through my experiences that include studying/working abroad, startup/opensource projects, and the ideas from the following books/talks.

 - Refs for Course Concept:
   - [The Happiness Advantage: The Seven Principles of Positive Psychology That Fuel Success and Performance at Work](http://www.amazon.com/Happiness-Advantage-Principles-Psychology-Performance/dp/0307591549)